 Fraternal groups, such as police and fire associations/unions, are generally not considered public charities and thus do not have to register and file annually with the Division, with the following important exception: if a fundraising appeal by a police or fire group states that a charitable purpose (for example: scholarship fund, or assistance to the police or fire department) will benefit in any way by the donations, then the group must register and file.

 If the police/fire association in question has not registered before, the group must submit the necessary registration documents to the Non-Profit Organizations/Public Charities Division.
-If the organization is registered, but is not up-to-date in its annual filings with the Division, then it must file the most recent four years' Form PC filings.
-Remember, the solicitation of charitable funds cannot begin until a Certificate for Solicitation has been issued to the organization by the Division.
+If the organization is registered, but is not up-to-date in its annual filings with the Division, then it must file the most recent four years' of Form PCs and attachments.
+The solicitation of charitable funds cannot begin until a Certificate for Solicitation has been issued to the organization by the Division.

 When is the annual Form PC filing due?

-It must be submitted to the Division within four and one-half months of the conclusion of the charity's fiscal year.
+It is due to the Division within four and one-half months of the conclusion of the charity's fiscal year.

 How can I obtain a blank Form PC ?

 You can download a blank Form PC from our website at Form PC and Instructions .
 The Attorney General's Office now mails blank forms only upon specific request.
-If you wish to request a blank form to be mailed, contact the Non-Profit Organizations/Public Charities Division at (617) 727-2200, ext.
-2101.
+If you wish to request a blank form to be mailed, contact the Non-Profit Organizations/Public Charities Division at (617)963-2101.

 How do I get an extension for my annual Form PC filing?